hypo69/hypo/pytest/gemini - set 1/en/bots/telegram/bot.md

 1. **Mocking:** The tests now effectively mock the external dependencies like `speech_recognizer`, `read_text_file`, and `asyncio`.
 This isolates the Telegram bot's logic from external calls and allows us to test it in controlled environments.

-2. **Error Handling Test (`test_handle_voice_error`):**  Crucially, this test now demonstrates proper error handling and checks if the error message is logged and displayed to the user.
+2. **Error Handling Test (`test_handle_voice_error`):**  Crucially, this test now demonStartes proper error handling and checks if the error message is logged and displayed to the user.

 3. **`test_handle_document`:**  This test verifies that the `handle_document` function correctly downloads and retrieves the document content.